Last updated: November 2022

 Presentation of stall

+You should display the name and address of your business on your stall.
 Goods must be clearly priced, and information must be available to customers about the producer’s business and production methods.
 The information must also include the trading address and name of the business.

-We want visitors to the market to be able to browse at their leisure and so please do not actively hustle for their
+We want visitors to the market to be able to browse at their leisure so please do not actively hustle for their

 Please minimise packaging as much as possible.